 Brandy Clark was born in Morton, Washington, a small logging town.
-She grew up enamoured with country, naming the Patsy Cline movie Sweet Dreams as a particularly vivid influence.
+She grew up enamoured with country music, naming the Patsy Cline movie Sweet Dreams as a particularly vivid influence.
 She took time out from music in her teens, attending Central Washington University on a basketball scholarship.

-Clark’s an intelligent writer whose stories often discuss the lives of small town Americans, like the town she grew up in.
-She’s found continued success as a writer, contributing songs for Sheryl Crow and Kenny Rogers, but she’s a capable performer as well with a nice voice and a distinctive lyrical touch.
+Clark’s an intelligent writer whose stories often discuss the lives of small-town Americans, like the place she grew up.
+She’s continued to enjoy success as a songwriter, writing for Sheryl Crow and Kenny Rogers, but she’s also a capable performer with a pleasant voice and a distinctive lyrical touch.

 Brandy Clark Album Reviews